 Within many of our graduate leadership degree programs, this stimulating and nourishing conversation is enhanced by the pairing of traditional classroom instruction with guided text study in on-campus and online courses, and in our on-campus Beit Midrash (House of Study) where students – supported by faculty mentors – explore and debate with a study partner following the classical model of Jewish text study.

 Hebrew is a cornerstone of our degree programs and certificates.
-The college offers a range of Hebrew language courses, from beginner through advanced, both on-campus and online.
+The college offers a range of Hebrew language courses, from beginner through advanced.
 Most classes are taught in English, though some advanced Hebrew language classes are taught solely in Hebrew.
 Since Hebrew requirements vary by program, students take a Hebrew language placement test as needed to facilitate matching them with the appropriate level of instruction.

 Pluralism opens the door to a more interesting Jewish conversations because it forces you to think about what you believe to be true and to stand up for it, to become a better listener, and to ask hard and sometimes uncomfortable questions.
 These are the skills we need to lead and live in today’s changing Jewish communities.Tyler Dratch, Rabbinical Student

 Our faculty are the backbone of the Hebrew College community.
 They come from diverse Jewish backgrounds, traditions, and spiritual practices.
 They are scholars, mentors, spiritual leaders, musicians, community organizers, social justice advocates and entrepreneurs – but most importantly, they are educators, committed to guiding students toward their chosen goals.